Yellow-browed tit

 The yellow-browed tit (Sylviparus modestus) is a species of bird in the family Paridae.
 It is placed in the monotypic genus Sylviparus.
+It is a small song bird that measures 9–10 cm long (~3.6 in.) and weighs 5–9 g.
+It is the smallest member of its family.
+It has a small bill, short tail, strong legs, and greenish feathers.

 It is found in the southern Himalayas, Northeast India and southern China with smaller amounts in Southeast Asia.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.